NVIDIA/warp/docs/modules/generics.rst

 ~~~~~~~~~~~~~~

 When a generic kernel is being launched, Warp infers the concrete types from the arguments.
-``wp.launch()`` handles generic kernels without any special syntax, but we should be mindful of the data types passed as arguments to make sure that the correct types are inferred:
+:func:`wp.launch() <launch>` handles generic kernels without any special syntax, but we should be mindful of the data types passed as arguments to make sure that the correct types are inferred:

 * Scalars can be passed as regular Python numeric values (e.g., ``42`` or ``0.5``).
 Python integers are interpreted as ``wp.int32`` and Python floating point values are interpreted as ``wp.float32``.
 To specify a different data type and to avoid ambiguity, Warp data types should be used instead (e.g., ``wp.int64(42)`` or ``wp.float16(0.5)``).
 * Vectors and matrices should be passed as Warp types rather than tuples or lists (e.g., ``wp.vec3f(1.0, 2.0, 3.0)`` or ``wp.mat22h([[1.0, 0.0], [0.0, 1.0]])``).